Northam eases restrictions on school, college graduations

-WISE — Southwest Virginia colleges and school divisions are looking at 2021 graduation ceremony plans after Governor Ralph Northam announced he will ease pandemic emergency restrictions on graduations and commencements.
+WISE — Southwest Virginia colleges and school divisions are looking at plans for graduation ceremonies after Gov. Ralph Northam announced he will ease pandemic emergency restrictions on such events.

 Northam on Wednesday said he expects on April 1 to modify Executive Order 72, which has governed a range of public gatherings since the pandemic began a year ago, to include specific guidelines for graduation and commencement ceremonies for all state schools and higher education institutions.